Skip to main content

 Getting Started

 Not familiar with Koin?
-First take a look at Koin Getting Started
+First, take a look at Koin Getting Started

 Tag your components with definition & module annotations, and use the regular Koin API.